- Notebook World

 - About us

-We depart from the world of classic cover materials and introduce to you some of our favourite materials: Here you can find the latest materials from the fashion and design industry as well as the brandbook lab.
-Get inspired.
+We depart from the world of classic cover materials and introduce to you some of our favourite materials.
+The puristic and natural Jeans Label Material can be found among the best hits on this list.
+Furthermore, you’ll be able to check the latest materials from the fashion and design industry as well as the brandbook lab.
+Be inspired.

 Metallic Artificial Leather